-Reimbursement amounts for the Medicaid Obstetrical and Maternal Services Program (MOMS) are noted in parenthesis after the description of each code.
+Reimbursement amounts for the Medicaid Obstetrical and Maternal Services Program (MOMS) are noted in the Fee Schedule.
 For information on the MOMS Program see Policy Guidelines.

-59425 Antepartum care only; 4-6 visits (MOMS \$364.00)
+59425 Antepartum care only; 4-6 visits

 (Procedure code 59425 includes reimbursement for one initial antepartum encounter (\$54.00) and five subsequent encounters (\$31.00).